bordercode/MGIA-e-ambiental/content/post/Sesion3.md

 [Plan Maestro Nuevo León](https://www.nl.gob.mx/planmaestro-agua)
 ------------------------

-  El desarrollo conceptual de la noción de valor  ha transitado diversos enfoques que se han sustentado en escuelas de pensamiento a lo largo de los siglos.
-Thomas Hobbes en Inglaterra *was very proud of the fact that he had found, in the pleasure-pain calculus, the single underlying spring for all human action*.

-**Richard Cumberland** (1672) expanded Hobbes's narrow meaning of hedonism into a more general ethical precept.
-By recognizing that our own pleasure and misery is tied up with that of society around us, Cumberland argued, the primary law of nature is not Hobbesian "self-preservation", **but rather the preservation of the "common Good of the whole system of rational agents"** (Cumberland, 1672: p.16).Para  indagar esta trayectoria conceptual se sugiere estudiar  [escuelas de pensamiento económico](http://www.hetwebsite.net/het/schools/utilitarian.htm).

-A propósito de escuelas del pensamiento y sus divergencias...

-*Every school of thought is like a man who has talked to himself for a hundred years and is delighted with his own mind, however stupid it may be.*

-(J.W.
-Goethe, 1817, Principles of Natural Science)

 Cuando nos referimos a  menejo de RH, la aplicación del principio de **utilidad marginal**, la noción de valor  requiere de ajustes ya que los RH proveen beneficios (utilidad en el lenguaje de economía) indirectos que se extienden mas allá de los usuarios directos.